Douglas Kiker

 But Kiker also excelled at domestic stories, as well, including the civil rights movement and U.S. politics.
 He reported from Walter Reed Army Medical Center on the 1969 death of President Dwight Eisenhower.
 He was also the commentator on the August 9, 1974 live broadcast of President Richard Nixon's departure from office in disgrace from the Watergate scandal.
 Kiker filed reports for David Brinkley's documentaries and short-lived newsmagazines during the 1970s, in addition to his regular work on NBC Nightly News, where he occasionally anchored on the weekends.
 Kiker worked as a floor reporter during NBC's coverage of the 1972 political conventions and was Washington editor for Today in the mid- to late 1970s.
+His colleague John Chancellor described Kiker as 'stubborn as a mule and smart as a whip.'

 In the early 1980s, Kiker did a report critical of radio personality Howard Stern, just as Stern was leaving a Washington D.C. station to join WNBC-AM in New York.

 Despite the success of his 1950s novels, Kiker did not return to book length fiction until later in his life, when he wrote three mystery novels, "Murder on Clam Pond" (published in 1986), "Death at the Cut" (1988), and "Death Below Deck" (1991).
 The mysteries were set on Cape Cod and featured reporter Mac McFarland.
 They received considerable critical acclaim.

-According to obituaries in The New York Times and other major newspapers, Douglas Kiker died in his sleep, apparently from a heart attack, while vacationing at his beloved Cape Cod summer home in Chatham, Massachusetts.
-He was 61.
-He was survived by his wife, one daughter, and four sons.
+At the time of his death, Kiker had a wife, one daughter, and four sons.
+According to obituaries in The New York Times and other major newspapers, Douglas Kiker died in his sleep, apparently from a heart attack, while vacationing at his Cape Cod summer home in Chatham, Massachusetts at age 61.